dimaga/drlnd-p1-navigation/Report.md

 ![formula](https://render.githubusercontent.com/render/math?math=Q(S,A))

 _Cumulative_ reward is a sum of rewards that the agent receives when performing a sequence of actions till the end of the episode.
+Normally, future rewards are _discounted_ with some &lambda; factor, which is between 0 and 1:

+ h<sub>&theta;</sub>(x) = &theta;<sub>o</sub> x + &theta;<sub>1</sub>x

 Collecting bananas in the envrionment of this project is _episodic_.
-It means, that after a number of steps the of the agent with the environment interaction ends, and the agents respawns again in the new environment.
+It means, that after a number of steps the of the agent with the environment interaction ends, the agents respawns again in a new version of the banana world and starts collecting rewards from zero again.

 #### Deep Q Learning